 Declining reimbursement among commercial insurers and government payers places an additional burden on healthcare providers.
 Providers should work to identify under-reimbursed claims and ensure medical coding and billing accuracy.

-Avoid Time Lapse in Billing by Ensuring Staff Knows How to Navigate and Use the EHR
+Ensure Staff Knows How to Navigate and Use the EHR

 Time is of the essence in medical billing.
 Lost time spent trying to enter patient insurance information or treatment details within the EHR will result in billing delays.
 Such action may lead to patients leaving a facility before knowing whether the payer authorized payment or if a coinsurance payment was necessary.
 Staff should complete regular, thorough training sessions to learn how to use the EHR.
 All EHR details should be entered and submitted for claims’ processing before the end of the visit.

-Implement an EHR That Includes Billing Capabilities.
+Implement an EHR That Includes Billing Capabilities

 Utilizing a billing capability-inclusive EHR further reduces errors in submitting claims and streamlines the process.
 Since staff only need to learn a single system, human entry error rates decrease, and accuracy in billing will increase.
 Moving to a billing-capable system may also be more cost-effective to maintain and implement than managing multiple systems.